VoltLang/Website/doc/tvpl/c5-statements.md

 	3
 	4

 All of the sections are optional.
 If the condition is empty, it is considered to always be true.
-A common way of writing an infinite loop (a loop that never terminates) is then:
+So a common way of writing an infinite loop (a loop that never terminates) is then:

 	for (;;) {
 	}